Will a microphone with a frequency response of e.g. 50-15000 Hz not capture anything at all above 15k?

 I have a Groove tubes model 6tm.
 It has a chinese K67 capsule and a cinamag transformer, I replaced the tube on this mic with a 5840 / 6225, Pentode, Sharp Cut-Off from antique supply and it sounds okay to me.
 I really took my time and labeled everything, but it is noisy.
-It needs like 50db of gain on a Great River nv-2 to produce a good vocal level, it sounds good and has some of what I think are 67 characteristics.

 This is an interesting set of interactive demonstrations showing the effect of microphone positioning relative to a performer.
 All the extracts are recorded using DPA4006A omni microphones in A-B configuration in a good acoustic.